Educating and Engaging Workers and Youth for Future Opportunities

 Just prior to the advent of Covid-19, grants supported students in the Chester County Intermediate Unit’s Practical Nursing Program, Epic training at local hospitals and a CPI Train the Trainer symposium for another healthcare provider.

-As HCC traverses the challenges and uncertainties of Covid-19, we are already keenly aware of a wide range of innovations and demands for upskilling as a function of the pandemic.
+As HCC partners continue to manage Covid-19, variants, vaccines and booster shots, we are already keenly aware of a wide range of innovations and demands for upskilling as a function of the pandemic.

 Our responsive partners and educators are already gaining traction on their approaches to these new workforce demands and how to utilize a wide range of financing and other supports to meet these new and imperative requests: CCEDCPA.com